- Jul 12

 While it’s difficult to define hard drugs, these substances are those seen as more potent and toxic, both physically and mentally.
 These highly addictive drugs are usually injectable, causing the most damage to organs and natural functions in the shortest amount of time.

-The following substances are considered hard drugs:
+The following substances are different types of hard drugs:

 - Crystal methamphetamine